InvisiblePro/CV_Projects/README.md

 All contributors are gratefully welcomed ✨

 ### Note:
-1. Fake PR will not be accepted and Invalid based on activity will be marked as `invalid``.
+1. Fake PR will not be accpeted or invalid based on activity will be marked as `invalid`.

 2. We may ask to update/change the program if it includes bugs, which will be marked as `bugs`